mhweiner/hoare/README.md

 A simple and opinionated Javascript/Typescript testing framework designed to help you to write and execute simple, readable, and maintainable tests.

-`hoare` is inspired by and named after Sir Tony Hoare (aka C. A. R. Hoare), and the [Hoare Triple](), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

 - **Out-of-the-box Typescript support**
   - Written in and designed around Typescript.
 No special configuration needed, and no plugins to install.
 Works great with [c8]() for code coverage.
   - Handles compilation errors gracefully.